LEEJUNHO95/ROS_project/README.md

             # Explanation #
-            1) cvtColor 함수 : 영상을 gray 스케일로 변환
+            1) "cvtColor" function : Convert images to gray scale
-            2) boxFilter 함수 : 노이즈를 제거하기 위해서 사용
+            2) "boxFilter" function : Use to remove noise
-            3) Threshold 함수 : 영상을 임계값 기준으로 흑/백 분류
+            3) "Threshold" function : Black/white classification of images based on threshold
-            4) Canny 함수 : 경계선 (선) 검출
+            4) "Canny" function : Boundary (line) detection
-            5) HoughLinesP 함수 : 직선으로 검출된 Line의 양 끝점을 (x1, y1, x2, y2) 형식으로 data 추출
+            5) "HoughLinesP" function : Data extraction of both end points of a line detected as a straight line in the form of (x1, y1, x2, y2)
-            6) 검출된 각 Line의 x 값의 평균값을 활용하여 무인이동체가 레일을 따라 움직이도록 구현
+            6) Implement scout MINI to move along the rail using the average value of the "x" value of each detected line

 ● **Video with QR code Recognition**